Africas-Blockchain-Club/Hope_Mabuza/README.md

 ## Environment Setup

-Each project reads secrets from a `.env` file in its root.
-The general pattern:
+Each project requires a `.env` file in its root (not committed — listed in `.gitignore`).
+Create one before deploying:

 ```env
 SEPOLIA_RPC_URL=<your Alchemy or Infura endpoint>